 What are you looking forward to in 2017-18?

 I’m looking forward to continuing to work with the three Sustainable Transformation Partnerships (STPs) in the West.
 In the last year it’s fair to say they have been finding their feet and they’re now becoming much clearer about their priorities and what they’re trying to achieve.
-We will continue to support each of the STPs with their Digital Road Maps, as well as coordinating more connection events, like the brilliant Digital Art of the Possible event we held at Ashton Gate last year.
+We will continue to support each of the STPs with their Digital Road Maps, as well as coordinating more connection events, like the brilliant Digital Art of the Possible event we held last year.

 In addition we are funding three project managers, one for each STP, with the particular remit to be a conduit back to the AHSN around support for innovation.
 With the new AHSN licence starting in 2018, supporting STPs will be a significant focus.
 STPs have a huge agenda when it comes to service transformation and financial efficiency, so I’m very much looking forward to playing our part in that.